LaravelDaily/Booking-Com-Simulation-Laravel/course/07-property-search-json-transforming.md

 }
 ```

-**Notice**: it's only **one** way to write such test, some developers would disagree with such approach, as it is believed that every test method should test one specific scenario.
+**Notice**: it's only **one** way to write such a test, some developers would disagree with such an approach, as it is believed that every test method should test one specific scenario.
 But I believe that, in this case, convenience is more important than theoretical principles.

-Another popular alternative to write such test is to have it as a **Unit** test instead of a Feature test.
-We could separate the Attribute into its own method and would call that method with various parameters, asserting the correct results in each time.
+Another popular alternative to writing such a test is to have it as a **Unit** test instead of a Feature test.
+We could separate the Attribute into its own method and would call that method with various parameters, asserting the correct results each time.
 In that case, we would not call the API or DB directly, as we would test a specific **unit** of code - method to transform rooms/beds data into a string of beds information.
 But in this lesson I decided not to show this approach, as it requires changing quite a lot in our structure, we better move on to creating more features of our application.

 - - - -